 Personal wipes can be flushed as long as they say flushable:

 MYTH!
 While these wipes are designed to break down easily when flushed, they do not disintegrate immediately.
 And if multiple wipes are being flushed in a day, they can create a mass which can cause a blockage in the sewer system.
 At Instant Plumbing and Rooter we have seen numerous sewer lines back up and clog due to personal wipes being flushed that were said to be flushable.
 Another issue that can happen, is when the wipe is flushed, it can get caught on any rough spots on the inside of the sewer pipe (think of how a hangnail seems to get caught on every piece of fabric you touch).
-This can also lead to a back up as more and more wipes get stuck.
+This can also lead to a backup as more and more wipes get stuck.
 Our recommendation is to NEVER flush personal wipes or baby wipes of any kind.

 It is dangerous to shower during a thunderstorm: